Mean Climate

 • Construction of an input parameter file to run the desired operations

-Each of these steps is included in the mean climate notebook along with a series of examples that demonstrate the options.
+Each of these steps is included in the following demo notebooks along with a series of examples that demonstrate the options.
 These steps are also summarized below.

 A subset of the observational climatologies used for the PMP’s mean climate metrics is available via a jupyter notebook demo.
 Once you have run this demo or downloaded this demo data you can interactively run the mean climate and other demos.
 The complete database of observational climatologies is available to users of the PMP.
 To obtain this, please contact the PMP user group (pcmdi-metrics@llnl.gov) and you will be promptly provided with the database.